China is the manufacturing center of the world for many industries, and cookware is no exception.

 XD non-stick coating contains 20% more diamond crystals for an even more durable surface.
 They claim it’s 40% more durable with better food release compared to its award-winning HD coating.

-Although Swiss Diamond is focused on non-stick cookware, they also stainless steel and enameled cast iron cookware and kitchen knives.
+Although Swiss Diamond is focused on non-stick cookware, they also make stainless steel and enameled cast iron cookware and kitchen knives.

 Swiss Diamond cookware is manufactured in Switzerland, where the team uses hydroelectric power for a clean, safe environment.